What is going on with Exxon Mobil Corporation? Sentiment Analysis

 Sponsored

-It is also essential to consider XOM stock ratios like the price-to-sales ratio, which is 1.17 for the last year.Likewise, its price to free cash flow for the last twelve months stands at 13.58.
-XOM’s price to book ratio for the most recent quarter was 2.56, resulting in an 15.32 price to cash per share for the period.
+Further, it is important to consider XOM stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 1.15.Likewise, its price to free cash flow for the last twelve months stands at 13.36.
+XOM’s price to book ratio for the most recent quarter was 2.61, resulting in an 15.08 price to cash per share for the period.

 How does Exxon Mobil Corporation (XOM) stock rate among analysts?
 Buy, sell, or hold?